hgeorge82/Circuit-Python/README.md

     def off(self):
         # This turns off all 3 LEDs, but my LEDs were still glowing a tiny bit.
-        # To fix this, i took the RGB power wire out of 5V , and plugged it into D13.
+        # To fix this, I took the RGB power wire out of 5V and plugged it into D13.
         # Now when I want the LED to be off, it's truly off!
         self.myBlueLED.off()
         self.myGreenLED.off()